2amigos/yii2-taggable-behavior/README.md

 Taggable behavior for Yii 2
 ===========================

-This extension allows to get tagging functionality.
+This extension allows you to get functional for tagging.

 Installation
 ------------